A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Introduction

 \section{Introduction}

 We study the nonconvex optimization problem

 where the data are the $n \times n$ symmetric matrix $Q$, column vectors $q, c_1, \ldots, c_m \in \R^n$, and positive scalars $\rho_1, \ldots, \rho_m \in \R$.
 In words, (\ref{equ:origqp}) is nonconvex quadratic programming over the intersection of $m$ balls in $n$-dimensional space.
 Without loss of generality, we assume $c_1 = 0$ and $\rho_1 = 1$, i.e., the first constraint is the unit ball.
-Note that, while the feasible set of (\ref{equ:origqp}) is convex, the objective function is generally nonconvex since $Q$ may not be positive semidefinite.
+Note that, while the feasible set of (\ref{equ:origqp}) is convex, the objective function is generally nonconvex since $Q$ is not necessarily positive semidefinite.
 We assume that (\ref{equ:origqp}) is feasible and hence has an optimal solution, and we are specifically interested in strong convex relaxations of (\ref{equ:origqp}).

 Although (\ref{equ:origqp}) is polynomial-time solvable to within $\epsilon$-accuracy for fixed $m$ \cite{Bienstock.2016}, there is no known exact convex relaxation for all $m$.
 By {\em exact\/}, we mean a relaxation with optimal value equal to that of (\ref{equ:origqp}).
 When $m=1$, the standard semidefinite (SDP) relaxation is exact \cite{Rendl.Wolkowicz.1997}.
 This relaxation is often called the {\em Shor relaxation\/} and involves a single $(n + 1) \times (n + 1)$ positive semidefinite variable.
 For $m=2$, Kelly et al.~\cite{Kelly.et.al.2022} have recently shown that a particular disjunctive semidefinite relaxation is exact.
 Their construction is based on essentially two copies of the $m=1$ case, and as a result, it utilizes two $(n + 1) \times (n + 1)$ positive semidefinite variables.
-These and other SDP relaxations will be detailed in Section \ref{sec:background}.
-Our goals in this paper are: (i) to construct a new, stronger, non-disjunctive SDP relaxation, which is polynomially sized in $n$ and $m$; and (ii) to demonstrate its effectiveness empirically.
-In particular, by {\em non-disjunctive\/}, we mean that the SDP optimizes over just one semidefinite variable like the Shor relaxation but with additional constraints on that matrix variable.
+These and other SDP relaxations are detailed in Section \ref{sec:background}.
+Our goals in this paper are: (i) to construct a new, strong, non-disjunctive SDP relaxation, which is polynomially sized in $n$ and $m$; (ii) { to prove its exactness for $m = 2$}; and (iii) to demonstrate empirically its effectiveness { for larger $m$}.
+In particular, by {\em non-disjunctive\/}, we mean that the SDP optimizes over just one semidefinite variable like the Shor relaxation---but with additional constraints on that matrix variable.

 Another line of research examines conditions on the data of (\ref{equ:origqp}) under which the Shor relaxation is exact.
 Note that, without loss of generality, by an orthogonal rotation in the $x$ space, $Q$ may be assumed to be diagonal.
 In this case, (\ref{equ:origqp}) is a special case of a {\em diagonal quadratically constrained quadratic program (diagonal QCQP)\/}, that is, a QCQP in which every quadratic function has a diagonal Hessian.
 Diagonal QCQPs are well studied in the literature \cite{Burer.Ye.2020, Burer.Ye.2021, Locatelli.2022, Wang.Kilinc-Karzan.2022, Azuma.et.al.2022}, where it is known, for example, that the Shor relaxation of (\ref{equ:origqp}) is exact if $\text{sign}(q_j) = -\text{sign}(c_{1j}) = \cdots = -\text{sign}(c_{mj})$ for all $j = 1,\ldots,n$ \cite{Sojoudi.Lavaei.2014}.
 In this paper, however, we seek a relaxation that is strong irrespective of the data.